- Check out my Old School, New Body Reviews.

-I got interested in working out in college, I admit my reasoning was to help get the ladies =P At the time I went with my buddies, one of whom was HUGE.
-I did the same workout as my huge friend (of course with less weight) and it felt great that day!
-But not so much the next…
+I first became interested in working out in college, I admit my reasoning was for the ladies 😘 I went with my buddies, one of whom was HUGE!
+I did the same workout as my huge friend (of course with less weight) and I was pumped and ready for more!!!
+But not so much the next day… 😭

-I realized that I might have overdid it a bit, following the workout of someone who had been working out for years… I made this brilliant deduction after I couldn’t move for 3 days post workout =/ (Can you say DOMS?)
+I realized that I might have overdid it a wee bit, following the workout of someone who had been working out for years… I made this brilliant deduction after I couldn’t move for 3 days post workout 😒 (Can you say DOMS?)

 Unfortunately I did not keep up with going to the gym.
 In college it was free! and right there on campus.
 After college it cost money and I wasted a lot of time getting to and from the gym, so I ended up not going.

 I gained over 30 pounds and felt, not horrible, just blah most days.
-Once the jeans started not to fit quite right anymore I decided enough was enough, I had to get back into shape.
-So the first step was to build a home gym.
+Once the jeans started to not quite fit right anymore I decided enough was enough, I had to get back into shape.

-Then looking back to my college days, I realized I was really haphazard about exercise.
-I attribute my gains at the time to be 60% due to youth and 40% to exercise.
+Looking back at my college days, I realized I was really haphazard about exercise.
+I attribute my gains at the time to be 60% youth and 40% exercise.
 I decided to research into having a better plan than just “I think it’ll be arms today”…

 - Look good